Hurricane Helene Wrecks Havoc in Florida

-1. Storm Surge: Predictions of surges up to 15 feet in some areas, threatening to inundate coastal communities.
+1. Storm Surge: Waves up to 15 feet threaten coastal towns.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.